-The more natural make up looks the better but lets not get confused, natural doesn't need to mean neutral!
-Its making it look like it blossomed from your face accenting your beautiful skin tone no matter what color it is.
+Makeup looks better when it looks more natural, but lets not get confused, natural doesn't need to mean neutral!
+It means to make it look like it blossomed from your face accenting your beautiful skin tone no matter what color it is.

 Make Up tools